Policy as of June 3, 2021

 - We continue expanded cleaning and disinfecting procedures for common areas of our data centers;

 - The vast majority of employees who can work from home continue to do so, and for the relatively few who have returned to an office, they are required to wear face masks in common areas and follow social-distancing guidelines;

 - We require employees who are ill (regardless of illness) to stay home;

-- Travel remains restricted, as we continue the predominant use of tele- and video-conferencing systems for meetings.
+- Travel is limited to business-essential purposes, as we continue the predominant use of tele- and video-conferencing systems for meetings.